 Do Bitcoin ETFs Exist?

-While there is no bitcoin ETF, there are publicly-traded funds that invest their money in bitcoin.
-Unlike bitcoin ETFs that directly purchase bitcoin, shares in the funds represent a pool of money invested in the cryptocurrency.
-Another way to gain exposure to bitcoin without actually purchasing it is to invest in cryptocurrency and blockchain companies, which provide leverage to the crypto market.
+Most Bitcoin ETFs use futures to mimic the performance of the cryptocurrency.
+Another way to gain exposure to Bitcoin without actually purchasing it is to invest in cryptocurrency and blockchain companies, which provide leverage to the crypto market.